TheYuriG/TheYuriG/README.md

 # 👋 Hi, I’m TheYuriG.
 <img src="https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=TheYuriG&theme=radical"/>

-When I'm not freelancing to pay my bills, I'm either [blogging](https://www.theyurig.com/blog), contributing to [Deno's Fresh](https://github.com/denoland/fresh), or building some of my hobby projects (listed below).
+I'm just an average guy that likes to write code.
+I currently work as a media analyst for a marketing agency (a lot of numbers, but barely any code).
+I also [blog](https://www.theyurig.com/blog) sometimes, contribute to [Deno's Fresh](https://github.com/denoland/fresh) and build some stuff (listed below).

 I'm mostly a Typescript/Deno developer, but I can write more-than-decent Dart code if I need to.
 Life finds a way.